gitmachtl/scripts/cardano/testnet/README.md

-# Description - Useful setup scripts - Testnet Allergra/Mary/Launchpad
+# Stakepool Operator Scripts - Testnet Allergra/Mary/Launchpad

 ## Here you can find the files for the Testnet environments, new stuff, alpha/beta ...